Who is Karen Friedman Agnifilo? Top New York attorney Luigi Mangione retained

 They told CNN: “She’s got as much experience as any human being, especially in the state court.
 She knows every corridor, every judge, every clerk in the courthouse.”

-Ms Agnifilo reportedly declined to comment on Mangione’s case to CNN, including when a representative was asked who is paying his legal fees.
+A representative for Ms Agnifilo told The Independent the attorney declined to comment at this time, including on who is paying Mangione’s legal fees.

 Mr Dickey has refused to be drawn on whether Mangione’s prominent Baltimore family is fronting his legal costs.
 However, he did tell CNN that members of the public have offered funding.